sigedu-org/website/_pages/home.md

 ---
-title: "ACL SIGDAT"
+title: "ACL SIGEDU"
 layout: splash
 permalink: /
 header:
-  overlay_image: "/assets/images/sigdat-splash.png"
+  overlay_image: "/assets/images/sigedu-splash.png"
-  overlay_filter: 0.7
+  overlay_filter: 0.3
-excerpt: "Special Interest Group on Linguistic Data &amp; Corpus-based Approaches to Natural Language Processing<br/><br/>Organizer of EMNLP"
+excerpt: "Special Interest Group for Building Educational Applications<br/><br/>Organizer of BEA Workshop"
 ---

 <h2>Welcome!</h2>

-SIGDAT is the [Association for Computational Linguistics](http://aclweb.org) special interest group for linguistic data and corpus-based approaches to natural language processing.
-SIGDAT organizes the EMNLP Conference.
+SIGEDU is the [Association for Computational Linguistics](http://aclweb.org) special interest group for building educational applications.
+SIGDAT organizes the annual workshop on Innovative Use of NLP for Building Educational Applications &ndash; colloquially known as the BEA Workshop.

 <h2>About</h2>

-SIGDAT was founded in 1993 and is one of ACL's oldest SIGs.
-Since its inception, SIGDAT's primary mission has been to organize a series of conferences and workshops, including EMNLP (Conference on Empirical Methods in Natural Language Processing) and WVLC (Workshop on Very Large Corpora).
-These meetings have become quite popular, and and EMNLP is now a 3-day conference with 700+ attendees and 1300 paper submissions in 2015.

-SIGDAT is generally focused on corpus-based and statistical methods in Natural Language Processing, and encourages initiatives in support of this broader mission from its members.
+SIGEDU was founded in 2017 and is ACL's newest SIG.
+SIGEDU has the following goals:

+- promote interdisciplinary interest in educational applications.

+- promote the exchange and distribution of recent developments within the field of educational technology development.

+- provide means and venues for exchanging news on cutting-edge technology and advances within the field.

+- promote collaboration both within the ACL community as well as between the ACL and other communities working on educational applications.

-<h2>EMNLP 2018</h2>
+<h2>BEA 2018</h2>

-The [2018 Conference on Empirical Methods in Natural Language Processing](http://emnlp2018.org) will be held from October 31-November 4, 2018 in Brussels, Belgium.

-<h3>General chair</h3>
-Ellen Riloff, University of Utah, USA

-<h3>Program co-chairs</h3>
+The [2018 NAACL Workshop on Innovative Use of NLP for Building Educational Applications](http://www.cs.rochester.edu/~tetreaul/bea13.html) was held on June 5, 2018 in New Orleans, USA.
+Its proceedings are available [online](https://aclanthology.coli.uni-saarland.de/events/ws-2018#W18-05).

+<h3>Organizers</h3>
+Joel Tetreault, Grammarly<br/>
+Jill Burstein, Educational Testing Service<br/>
-David Chiang, University of Notre Dame, USA<br/>
+Ekaterina Kochmar, University of Cambridge<br/>
+Claudia Leacock, Grammarly<br/>
-Julia Hockenmaier, University of Illinois Urbana-Champaign, USA<br/>
+Helen Yannakoudakis, University of Cambridge
-Junichi Tsujii, Artificial Intelligence Research Center, Japan

-<h3>Local organizing committee</h3>
-Marie-Francine Moens, KU Leuven, Belgium (chair)<br/>
-Dominique De Brabanter, KU Leuven, Belgium<br/>
-Frieda Steurs, KU Leuven, Belgium<br/>
-Hugo Van hamme, KU Leuven, Belgium